Translocated T3SS effectors of EPEC/EHEC, Shigella and Salmonella

 effacing (A/E) lesions caused

 The subversion of host cell processes by microbial pathogens is an intrinsic part of the host-pathogen interaction.
 Many bacterial pathogens have the ability to transport virulence proteins, termed effector proteins, into host cells via specialized protein secretion systems.
 Bacterial effectors have been identified that interfere with, among other things, actin filament dynamics, microtubule function, cytoskeletal organization and host cell GTPase function.
 We work on a range of virulence effectors that are translocated into cells by the LEE-encoded type III secretion system.
-We recently identified NleE, NleB and NleC as translocated effectors that interfere with the host innate immune signaling.
+We recently identified NleE, NleB and NleC as translocated effectors that interfere with the host inflammatory response.
 Homologues of NleE and NleB are also found in Shigella and Salmonella respectively.
 The aim of this work is to investigate the manipulation of host cell processes by effector protein families to understand their influence on host cell function, inflammatory signaling and the immune response.

 Translocated Dot/Icm effectors of Legionella

 Figure 2: Transmission